Screening for Down's, Edwards' and Patau's syndromes

 Down's syndrome is also called Trisomy 21 or T21.
 Edwards' syndrome is also called Trisomy 18 or T18, and Patau's syndrome is also called Trisomy 13 or T13.

 The screening test offered at 10-14 weeks is called the combined test.
 It involves a blood test and an ultrasound scan.
-All women in England are offered screening for Down’s syndrome using this test.
-Screening for Patau’s and Edwards’ syndromes using the combined test started in 2015 and will be available across England by April 2016.
+All women in England are offered screening for Down’s, Edwards' and Patau's syndromes using this test.

 If you are too far into your pregnancy to have the combined test, you will be offered other tests.